Contents¶

 Update the

-required to run few OEI Services inPROD
+EII Secretsusername & passwords ingroup_vars/all.ymlrequired to run few OEI Services inPRODmode onlyUpdate the

-generates the OEI deployment and config files.Note
+usecasevariable, based on the usecasebuilder.pygenerates the OEI deployment and config files.Note

 By default it will be

-container images are not distributed via docker hub, so one won’t be able to pull these images for time-series use case upon using ../usecases/time-series.yml([WORK_DIR]/IEdgeInsights/build/usecases/time-series.yml`) for deployment.
+allusecase, it will bring up alldefaultservices of eii.ia_kapacitorandia_telegrafcontainer images are not distributed via docker hub, so one won’t be able to pull these images for time-series use case upon using ../usecases/time-series.yml([WORK_DIR]/IEdgeInsights/build/usecases/time-series.yml`) for deployment.
 For more details, refer to [../README.md#distribution-of-eii-container-images]> (../README.md#distribution-of-eii-container-images).

 For Example, if you want build & deploy for

-Optionally, you can choose number of video pipeline instances to be created by updating
+../usecases/time-series.ymlupdate theusecasekey value astime-seriesusecase: <time-series>Optionally, you can choose number of video pipeline instances to be created by updating

-variableUpdate other optional variables provided if required
+instancesvariableUpdate other optional variables provided if required

 Remote node deployment¶